palacelatam/ccm2.0/gcp-organization.md

 ### 6.2 Organization Policies

 * A comprehensive set of recommended **Organization Policies** were applied at the root of the organization.
 These policies act as preventative guardrails, enforcing security best practices such as disabling the creation of default networks, preventing public access to storage buckets, and restricting the use of external IP addresses on virtual machines.
+* **Service Account Key Restriction:** Organization policy `constraints/iam.disableServiceAccountKeyCreation` is enforced to prevent the creation of service account keys, enhancing security by encouraging the use of more secure authentication methods like Application Default Credentials (ADC) and Workload Identity.

 ### 6.3 Data Encryption Strategy